Mary (Supergrass song)

 "Mary" is a song by the Britpop band Supergrass, released in November 1999 as the third and final single from their eponymous third album.
 It reached number 36 on the UK Singles Chart.
 This was the last Supergrass single to be released on cassette.

 Chord progression and lead guitar breaks

 Mary is written in the key of Cm.
 The verses and chorus both employ the same chord progression of G♯-F-Cm, with guitarist Gaz Coombes utilising single string lead breaks on the 5th (A) string with an E-bow.
 The opening chord progression of the song bears some similarities to Carl Orff's Carmina Burana.

+Cover art

+The single cover, shot by Nick Veasey, features a photo of a stone angel statue at night, whilst the cover of the CD2 release shows a similarly crafted stone statue of a man in daylight.